 One mentor can help you, but maybee you should try more mentors who can broaden your perspective and grant access to new opportunities.
 Building your mentoring network by personal relationship and recommendations.

-Identify the people you need help from to be successful in your current job and everyone who might help you advance your […]
+Identify the people you need help from to be successful in your current job and everyone who […]

 The last tip for now is: